 The Weld Theatre is available with or without technical, front of house and backstage assistance.
-Prices vary from just the venue with only security and venue management included, to the added cost of sound, lighting, front of house and backstage assistants, bar and catering.
+Prices vary, with hire of venue only or management included (sound, lighting, front of house and backstage assistants, bar and catering).

 Please use the Contact button to phone or email our bookings manager to discuss your specific requirements in order to arrange actual costs.